 - Click Test Connection.
 A success message confirms iContentForge can communicate with your Webflow CMS.

-- Click Save & Configure to proceed to field mapping.
+- Click Save & Configure.

 How Publishing Works

-Once connected and mapped:
+Once connected and configured:

 - Articles in the Ready status will be published according to your project's Drip Feed schedule (approximately every 5 minutes).